oroinc/documentation/commerce/dev_guide/reference/format/acls.rst

 **type**: ``string``

 A human-readable label that can be presented to the users.
-For example, this label is shown in the role management section of the OroPlatform.
+For example, this label is shown in the role management section of the OroPlatform UI.

 ``permission``
 --------------